lakejs/lake-docs/guide/content-format.md

 # {{ $frontmatter.title }}

-Lake uses its own markup language—Lake Markup Language (LML)—which is similar to HTML.
-LML describes the content in the editor and provides various tags and attributes for formatting and embedding content.
+Lake uses its own markup language, Lake Markup Language (LML), which is similar to HTML.
+LML defines the content within the editor and provides various tags and attributes for formatting and embedding content.

 ## Selection